 It can take time to feel ready to take this step, and that is ok.
 Reaching out can feel scary, but it’s also an empowering step to take.

-Nearly 2 years after my accident I started working with a local rehabilitation specialist specifically to help me with some of the concussion related issues I was still having.
-I vaguely remember our first session – finally there was a glimmer of hope.
+Nearly 2 years after my accident I started working with a local rehabilitation specialist specifically to help me with some of the concussion-related issues I was still having.
+I vaguely remember our first session – finally, there was a glimmer of hope.
 I’d found someone who understood what was going on, how it impacted me, and who knew that my life could be different.

 We very quickly got into the whole-body issues that were caused by both the visible and intra-oral scars.
 They had affected my ability to breathe correctly; my nervous system was in a permanent state of fight or flight; my pelvic floor and core muscles were just not working as they should (and we all know how important they are).
 Good breathwork is the foundation of good health.
 Using a blended approach of different therapies that included ScarWork, we started to rebuild me.

-Everything that we did was handled carefully at a pace that my nervous system could cope with over a number of sessions.
+Everything that we did was handled carefully at a pace that my nervous system could cope with, over several sessions.
 Being a client receiving intra-oral scar work was scary and almost overwhelming; the only person other than me who’d touched them was my Dentist when the stitches were removed.
 There was a lot of emotion embedded in my scars, but space was held for me to safely release those emotions.
 At times it was tough work, really tough, but I’m so glad I persevered.
 The therapy has made a massive difference to how I speak, and also given me some movement and sensation back in my bottom lip.

 As I was thinking about what to write, I was flicking through some photos, trying to find one to use (this was a challenge, as I don’t like my picture being taken, so they’re rare).
 I was amazed to see just how much my face has changed in this time, it’s a lot less wonky and is more balanced.
 My scars have healed really well – they’re barely noticeable.
 I have some feeling and movement in my bottom lip, even now there is still nerve re-growth going on.